srijanshukla18/kubectl-smart/README.md

 ## 🎯 What is kubectl-smart?

-**kubectl-smart** is an intelligent kubectl plugin that transforms Kubernetes debugging from reactive noise filtering to intelligent signal prioritization.
-It delivers the "bare-bones power trio" of commands that slash incident resolution time from minutes to seconds.
+**kubectl-smart** (beta) is a kubectl plugin that improves Kubernetes debugging by prioritizing issues and providing structured analysis.
+It provides three focused commands to help reduce incident resolution time.

+> ⚠️ **Early feedback welcome** - This project is in active development.
+Please report issues and share your experience.

 **Read-only operations only** - Safe to run in production, never modifies your cluster.